+Unit Overview:

-Unit Overview: In the First Grade rhythm and beat unit, students will continue to discover music has a steady beat and identify that the beat can be fast and/or slow tempo.
-Students will identify the difference between rhythm and beat, identify and create rhythm patterns, and use standard rhythmic notation for quarter note (ta), eighth note (ti-ti), and quarter rest (rest).
+In the Second Grade rhythm and beat unit, students will continue to discover music has a steady beat and identify that the beat can be fast and/or slow and label this speed as tempo.
+Students will identify the difference between rhythm and beat, explore time signature in 2/4, 3/4, and 4/4 time, identify and create rhythm patterns, and use standard rhythmic notation for half note (ta-a), quarter note (ta), eighth note joined (ti-ti) or separate (ti), half rest (rest rest), and quarter rest (rest).
 Also, understanding rhythmic notation can help students make connections to early literacy.